Quick Take

 However, they dominate the skies of most coastal and inland watch sites during migration season and are one of the most common sightings.
 In addition, locals often see them visiting backyard bird feeders to find prey.

-They earned a bad reputation in the birding community due to their appetite for songbirds and had very little protection from human threats until the 20th Century.
+They earned a bad reputation in the birding community due to their appetite for songbirds and had very little protection from human threats until the 20th century.

-These fiery little hawks have short rounded wings with long narrow tails.
+These fiery little hawks have short, rounded wings with long, narrow tails.
 They have large eyes and elongated middle toes that help capture mobile prey.

-Three Incredible Sharp-Shinned Hawk Facts!
+Three Incredible Sharp-Shinned Hawk Facts

 - Female sharp-shinned hawks are larger than the males, and the difference in size determines the size of their prey.
 Males generally catch smaller animals, which they bring home for their nestlings.
 However, once the chicks start to grow, they switch to the larger prey their mother brings home.
-Before returning the meal to the nest, Male sharp-shinned hawks will generally remove and eat the head.
+Before returning the meal to the nest, male sharp-shinned hawks will generally remove and eat the head.

-- Sharp-shinned hawks have elongated middle toes with shark talons that help impale and grip fast-moving prey.
+- Sharp-shinned hawks have elongated middle toes with sharp talons that help impale and grip fast-moving prey.
 They are so agile that these hawks have been known to reach into wire mesh bird traps to grab small prey within.

 - The fledglings can still rely on their parents for food for several weeks.
 The adults will generally drop a dead meal into the nest at first; however, as the fledglings start to show some skill, the parents will begin to pass live prey to them while in the air.
 Finally, they will give the fledglings a warning call and expect them to approach and grab the prey out of their talons.

-Where to Find the Sharp-Sinned Hawk
+Where to Find the Sharp-Shinned Hawk

 The sharp-shinned hawk inhabits densely forested areas all over Central America, North America, South America, and the Caribbean Islands.